Cirque Éloize: Clients

 Cirque Éloize designs and produces tailored concepts and events for corporate, private, and governmental clients.
 The company has produced over 1,800 custom events in its Dalhousie Station studio and on stages around the world.

 Cirque Éloize performed in the 2006 Winter Olympics closing ceremony; at the inauguration of the Jaeger-Lecoultre boutique at Place Vendôme in 2012; and in Montreal's 375th anniversary festivities in 2017.
 Cirque Éloize also performed in the first Biennale Internationale des Arts du Cirque festival in 2015.
 The Montreal Symphony Orchestra presented a free concert with Cirque Eloize in August 2018 of the symphonic suite Scheherazade.

 In 2021, Cirque Éloize created and presented the opening ceremony for the 27th edition of the IHF World Men's Handball Championship in Cairo, Egypt, with local partners HiLights and Egyptian Engineering Projects.
 In 2022, Cirque Éloize created and produced the opening ceremony for the 2022 GCC Games; the ceremony was presented in front of 5,000 spectators in Kuwait and broadcast throughout the Middle East.

 Productions

+Serge Fiori - Seul Ensemble (2026 -)

+More than 70,000 audience members were already captivated by the show’s first iteration in 2019, before the pandemic cut short its run.
+Serge Fiori – Seul Ensemble returns in a completely reimagined version, starting August 29 in Montreal, followed by a tour across the province.
+With new circus acts, new disciplines, new visual scenes, and a redesigned set: this production goes far beyond a mere revival.

+Directed by Benoit Landry and with musical direction by Louis-Jean Cormier and Alex McMahon, the show does not recount the artist’s life.
+Rather, it invites us to enter his imagination through his music, poetry, and the emotion his works evoke.

+Wings of Memory - Everland (2026 -)

+Wings of Memory is a visual fable where wonder guides Eyell, a young heroine, through an ever-changing world inhabited by spirits and fantastical creatures.
+Supported by an immersive stage environment combining projections and video mapping, the performance brings shifting landscapes to life, responding to the character’s emotions and discoveries.

+As part of a two-year licensed partnership, Everland—operated by Samsung C&T—commissioned Cirque Éloize to design and produce an exclusive permanent show.
+Tailored specifically for the park’s theatre, this turnkey project enhances the visitor experience through a distinctive and immersive artistic offering.

+iD - Évolution (2025-)

+Building on the international success of this production, Cirque Éloize created iD - Evolution.
+Staged by Jeannot Painchaud with choreography by Elon Höglund, iD - Evolution is a new iteration inspired by the original iD, preserving the distinctive urban circus and dance universe that contributed to its success while updating production for a new generation of audiences.